 Classification – Courses may be classified as the following:

-Career Certificate Required Course – A required course for all students completing acareer certificate.
+Career Certificate Required Course – A required course for all students completing a career certificate.

 Technical Certificate Required Course – A required course for all students completing a technical certificate.

 Technical Elective – Elective courses that are available for colleges to offer to students.